johnbillion/user-switching/readme.txt

 == Frequently Asked Questions ==

+= What does "Switch off" mean? =

+Switching off logs you out retains your current user ID in a cookie so you can switch straight back (ie. log straight back in) without having to log back in with your username and password.
+It's akin to switching to no user, and being able to switch back.

+While you're logged in and you have the 'edit_users' capability, you'll see a 'Switch Off' link in your profile menu in the admin bar.
+Once you've switched off you'll see a 'Switch back to {user}' link in the footer of your site.

 = Does this plugin work with WordPress Multisite? =

 Yes, and you'll also be able to switch users from the Users menu within Network Admin.